Automated Distributed Document Production

 In the original process one machine generated one spreadsheet at a time, populating it and writing back the results to the server.
 In the new process many machines each generated ten spreadsheets at a time in parallel.
 VBA in the spreadsheets handled grabbing the data from the server and writing back the results.

-There was however a small problem.
 The spreadsheets could not be sent back to the client containing the VBA that was used to build them, IPR needed protecting.
 To resolve this I structured the VBA as follows:

 - The code that handled the population and processing was attached to a blank worksheet in the workbook.

 - The auto-open code was held in the workbook module and had an "On Error Resume Next" just before the call to the processing function held in the worksheet.

 - Once execution returned to the workbook module, the worksheet containing the process code was deleted.

 - When the workbook is opened at a later date, the "On Error Resume Next" allows it to do so without issue.